csainty/csainty.github.io/_posts/2011-11-29-tutorial-nancy-mongodb-appharbor.md

 Bootstrappers are the starting point for all Nancy sites that do a bit more than Hello World.

-First we are adding the Scripts folder as a static content folder.
-This tells Nancy to automatically handle requests to the Scripts folder as static file requests.
-The Content folder is added by default, though we don’t use it in this project.
+First we are adding the `Scripts` folder as a static content folder.
+This tells Nancy to automatically handle requests to the `Scripts` folder as static file requests.
+The `Content` folder is added by default, though we don’t use it in this project.
 There are a number of overrides on the builder we are using here to customise how the mapping works.

-Next we hook up Dependency injection on the various MongoDb driver classes we might want to get a handle on.
+Next we hook up dependency injection on the various MongoDb driver classes we might want to get a handle on.
 This localises all our creation and init code so that our Modules can just request what they need and let the injection container provide it.

-Basically we are creating our Server instance using the connection string from web.config then pulling the database name off this connection string to grab out Database instance, we then create a Collection for our Messages to be stored in.
-The C# MongoDb driver actually manages it’s own object life time, so even if we called MongoServer.Create() multiple times we would always get back the same instance, but I still like to use Dependency Injection rather than have to create these time and time again in my module code.
+Basically we are creating our `Server` instance using the connection string from `web.config` then pulling the database name off this connection string to grab our `Database` instance, we then create a `Collection` for our `Messages` to be stored in.
+The C# MongoDb driver actually manages it’s own object life time, so even if we called `MongoServer.Create()` multiple times we would always get back the same instance, but I still like to use Dependency Injection rather than have to create these time and time again in my module code.

-So let’s look at the two Modules (PageModule.cs and ApiModule.cs)
+So let’s look at the two Modules (`PageModule.cs` and `ApiModule.cs`)

 ```csharp